roxxoxc24/Excel-Dashboard-Project/README.md

 Create an interactive dashboard to analyze and visualize the sales and performance data of an online skincare store.

 # Excel Tools Used
-1. SUM Function: Utilized for aggregating the total sales for the year and total sales for each order.
+1. SUM Function: Utilized for aggregating the total sales for the whole year.

 2. COUNTA Function: Used for counting the total units sold, total products and total number of customers.